Vanderbilt University (VHR Blog)

 Because of these reasons, as the 1952 election cycle began, it seemed that Americans could expect a quiet election.
-Between the likable Eisenhower and the thoughtful and demure Stevenson (who famously campaigned with a hole in one of his shoes), the race seemed to be set up more as a friendly match of golf rather than a decision that would determine the survival and fate of the country.
+Between the likable Eisenhower and the thoughtful and folksy Stevenson (who famously campaigned with a hole in one of his shoes), the race seemed to be set up more as a friendly match of golf rather than a decision that would determine the survival and fate of the country.
 Yet, it would nonetheless devolve into a bitter contest.

 Corruption was a central electoral issue, which Eisenhower’s campaign zeroed in on.
 Republicans ruthlessly prosecuted members of the Truman administration for anything that could win them the election.
-In one case in 1951, the Chicago Tribune reported congressional findings that Truman’s military aide Harry Vaughan had accepted a set of freezers from an associate and distributed them to members of Truman’s family.¹³ Though most findings were minor, politically overblown, and unrelated to Eisenhower’s actual opponent in the race, the stories did lend credence to the American public when it came to the Eisenhower campaign’s charges against the Democratic party.
+In one case in 1951, the Chicago Tribune reported congressional findings that Truman’s military aide Harry Vaughan had accepted a set of freezers from an associate and distributed them to members of Truman’s family.¹³ Though most such findings were minor, politically overblown, and unrelated to Eisenhower’s actual opponent in the race, the stories did lend credence to the Eisenhower campaign’s charges against the Democratic party.

-Ironically, complaints about corruption also found their way into Eisenhower’s campaign.
-Late in the campaign in September, the New York Post charged that Eisenhower’s running mate, Nixon, was operating a secret personal slush fund into which business owners in California funneled “campaign contributions.”¹⁴ The fund was legally murky at worst, and it was not large, amounting to only $17,000 (or about $155,000 in 2016 dollars), but Democrats were quick to capitalize on the opportunity and called for Nixon’s immediate resignation.
+Ironically, complaints about corruption also boomeranged their way into Eisenhower’s campaign.
+Late in the campaign in September, the New York Post charged that Eisenhower’s running mate, Nixon, was operating a secret personal slush fund into which business owners in California funneled “campaign contributions.”¹⁴ The fund was legally murky at worst, and it was not large, amounting to only $17,000 (or about $155,000 in 2016 dollars).
+Nonetheless, Democrats were quick to capitalize on the opportunity and called for Nixon’s immediate resignation.
 In the “Checkers speech,” Nixon appeared on television to deny all wrongdoing, present himself as a victim of a smear campaign by groups he suggested to be communist-sympathizers, and (in a stunning turnaround) accuse the Democratic candidates of also operating illicit funds.
 Nixon argued that unless Adlai Stevenson and his running mate John Sparkman also made “a complete financial statement,” it will “be an admission that they have something to hide.”¹⁵